Uncle Meat: Critical reception

-Contemporary reviews of the album were highly favorable, recognizing it as an important album in Zappa's discography.
-The New Rolling Stone Album Guide described the album as an "inspired monstrosity ... [an] assault of glorious noise".
-AllMusic writer Steve Huey wrote, "despite the absence of a conceptual framework, the unfocused sprawl of Uncle Meat is actually a big part of its appeal.
+Retrospective reviews of the album are "kind", seeing it as an important album in Zappa's discography.
+In The New Rolling Stone Album Guide (2004) the album is described as an "inspired monstrosity ... [an] assault of glorious noise".
+AllMusic writer Steve Huey writes, "despite the absence of a conceptual framework, the unfocused sprawl of Uncle Meat is actually a big part of its appeal.
 It's exciting to hear one of the most creatively fertile minds in rock pushing restlessly into new territory, even if he isn't always quite sure where he's going."

 Legacy

-In 1987, a completed Uncle Meat film was released on home video, and the Uncle Meat album was subsequently reissued as a double CD which included a song recorded in 1982, "Tengo Na Minchia Tanta", sung in Sicilian and Italian by Massimo Bassoli, who identifies the song as being translated as "I've Got a Big Bunch Of Dick", and over 40 minutes' worth of soundbites and dialogue from the film.
+The Uncle Meat film was finally completed and released on home video in 1987.
+The Uncle Meat album was reissued as a double CD on Rykodisc that year.
+This release included a song recorded in 1982, "Tengo na minchia tanta", sung in Sicilian and Italian by Massimo Bassoli, who identifies the song as being translated as "I've Got a Big Bunch of Dick".
+Also added to the 1987 CD is over 40 minutes of sounds and dialogue from the film.
 The track listing programs the new tracks at the beginning of the second disc, placing the material between the album's original third and fourth sides.
-The original 1969 vinyl mix was reissued in 2016 as part of the Meat Light audio documentary box set.
+The original 1969 vinyl mix was reissued in 2016 as the first disc of Meat Light: The Uncle Meat Project/Object Audio Documentary.